Kamduis/DiceRoller-WoD/INSTALL.md

 ## Requirements

-DiceRoller-WoD requires Python Version 2.7 or greater and PyQt4.
+DiceRoller-WoD requires [Python](http://http://www.python.org//) Version 2.7 or greater and [PyQt4](http://www.riverbankcomputing.co.uk/software/pyqt/download).

 ## Excecute

 Start DiceRoller-WoD by downloading the sources into a seperate directory.
 The open a terminal an type:

 	python DiceRoller-WoD.py

+In Windows a Doubleclick on DiceRoller-WoD.py may also start the Program.

 ## Frozen Executable